Reading Time: 12 minutes

 sound bath person in Savasana

-Okay, so what is a sound bath?
-Basically, it’s a meditative experience where you’re “bathed” in sound waves.
-You usually lie down and listen to resonant sounds.
-Think of it as a massage, but for your ears and soul.
-These sounds come from different instruments, like gongs, singing bowls, chimes, and even the human voice.
-It’s not like listening to music on the radio; there’s no melody or rhythm.
-It’s more about the resonance and overtones that create a relaxing atmosphere.
+A sound bath is a meditative experience where you’re gently immersed in waves of sound.
+You lie down, close your eyes, and let the resonant tones wash over you.
+Think of it as a massage for your nervous system.
+The sounds come from instruments like gongs, singing bowls, chimes, and the human voice.
+Unlike a song on the radio, there’s no melody or beat to follow.
+Instead, it’s the rich resonance and layered overtones that guide you into a deeply relaxed state.

 Historical Context